The Private Practice Calendar for Time Management

 Many private practice dietitians set aside their “client session” hours and stack their appointments within that time, to help them be more efficient.
 This can be incredibly helpful with focus, so that you’re not switching gears between many different tasks.

 For further customization, within Healthie you can open up availability in your schedule for specific sessions types (ie. Mondays 4-8pm for follow-up sessions only).
 This can allow you to control the flow of your day, and most efficiently manage your client sessions.
 You may not always be able to fit every appointment request within your available time, but having these set hours and granting some special requests will help you stay in control of your schedule.
+To try this feature, and many more offered by Healthie, sign up for a Free Starter Account today!

 Pro tip: stick to your time blocks!
 If your client sessions are 60 minutes long, then consistently end sessions on time.
 Make sure you tell clients upfront how long sessions are, and give them gentle time-prompts (ie. “we only have about 10 minutes left, and I’d like to make sure that we accomplish xxx before we break for today”)